SCCapstone/Mind404/README.md

 ## Setup

-* Download node.js 14.18
+After downloading the external requirements, clone the repo and enter the following commands into your terminal:

+* `npm install`
-* Run command "npm install -g expo -cli"
+* `npm install react-native maps`
+* `npm i firebase@8.10.0`

 ## Running

 In order to run the application:

-* Enter command `npm start` in cloned repo
+* Enter command `expo start` in cloned repo
 * After execution, enter `a`
 * Have android emulator waiting for start.